isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-05-post-Therapeutic Horticulture.md

 a <a href="https://www.nparks.gov.sg/gardens-parks-and-nature/therapeutic-gardens" rel="noopener noreferrer nofollow" target="_blank">Therapeutic Garden</a> located
 in a public park.
 These gardens are specially designed to be serene and tranquil, serving as a common space for people to interact with nature in a positive way.
-MMany of these gardens feature activity zones where Nature Kakis Chapters can conduct therapeutic horticulture activities.</p>
+Many of these gardens feature activity zones where Nature Kakis Chapters can conduct therapeutic horticulture activities.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/TH Activities/TH_6.png">